PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

   $__timeFilter(deploy_commit_author_when)
 group by 1
 ```
 Where this gives us the maximum, minimum and median lead times for each month.
 Note that this calculates values per calendar month, not over windowed periods of time.
 It's not possible to do the latter in plain Postgres, without relying on the [timescaledb extension](https://docs.timescale.com/api/latest/hyperfunctions/time_bucket/).
 But this simpler way suits our needs anyway.
-Sometime simplicity is a virtue.
+Sometimes simplicity is a virtue.
 Calendar months are easy to understand.
-So, the corresponding grafana panel will look like:
+So, the corresponding Grafana panel will look like:

 ![lead time trend]({{site.url}}/img/patching-lead-time-trend.png)